Hardwood floors are delicate, and the wrong vacuum can easily scratch or damage them.

 Bulky and Heavy

-Powerful devices often come with a larger footprint, and this is the case for this Kenmore vacuum.
+Powerful devices often come with a larger footprint, which is the case for this Kenmore vacuum.

 Consumers aren’t so fond of the bulky design, which is difficult to maneuver and store.
-It’s also on the heavier side.
-At 21 pounds, it isn’t easy to move around or lift as needed.
+It’s also on the heavier side at 21 pounds.

 |Number of Included Attachments||Four|